codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-hosted-gitops.md

 ### Third-party integrations
-Add integrations to issue-tracking tools such as Jira and container-registries such as Docker Hub, JFrog and more, to report and enrich images with information.
+Add integrations to issue-tracking tools such as Jira and container-registries such as Docker Hub, JFrog and more, to report and enrich images.